RegisBaudry/RegisBaudry/README.md

 - 👋 Hi, I’m @RegisBaudry
 - 👀 I’m interested in Back-end development
-- 🌱 I’m currently following a 6 months course to become Java Developer
+- 🌱 I’m currently following a 6 months course to become Web Developer
 - 💞️ I’m looking for a 2 months internship
 - 📫 How to reach me regisbaudry@outlook.fr